emnguyen97/Continuity-approximation-in-hybrid-Bayesian-networks-structure-learning/README.md

 # RAG

-This repository contains complimentary experimental implementations to the paper Structure Learning for Hybrid Bayesian Networks.
+This repository contains complementary experimental implementations to the "Continuity Approximation in Hybrid Bayesian Networks Structure Learning" paper.